esimionato/markbates.github.com/_posts/2012-04-10-capturing-and-uploading-photos-on-ios-with-phonegap.md

   };
   options.params = params;
   ft = new FileTransfer();
-  ft.upload(imageURI, 'http://example.com/path/to/service', win, fail, options);
+  ft.upload(imageURI, 'http://example.com/path/to/service', success, fail, options);
 };

 // there was an error capturing the photo: